Key takeaways

 A rise in blood sugar levels (hyperglycemia) is typically the first sign that metformin is no longer working for those with Type 2 diabetes or its precursor, prediabetes.
 Symptoms of hyperglycemia include:

-If any of these signs are present, an A1C (glycated hemoglobin) blood test requested by a healthcare professional can determine if there has been a rise in previous blood sugar levels over the last few months.
-If metformin is not working as it should to lower a person’s blood glucose, a dosage adjustment, an alternative or additional medication, or an insulin regimen may be recommended.
+If any of these signs are present, a hemoglobin A1C (HbA1c) blood test requested by a healthcare professional can determine if there has been a rise in previous blood sugar levels over the last few months.
+If metformin is not working to lower a person’s blood glucose, a dosage adjustment, an alternative or additional medication, or an insulin regimen may be recommended.

 PCOS

-For usage to treat PCOS in order to improve menstruation function and increase fertility, it may take at least four to six months for results from metformin to take place.
-However, some women may notice ovulation resuming within just a few months of metformin treatment.
-If a decrease in excessive hair growth, acne, and weight gain as well as improved ovulation and menstrual regulation is not noticed in this time frame, it may be beneficial to contact your healthcare provider to discuss whether or not a metformin prescription is providing the benefits to aid in managing PCOS.
+When prescribed for PCOS, metformin treatment may take several months to improve menstrual function and increase fertility.
+If a decrease in excessive hair growth, acne, and weight gain, as well as improved ovulation and menstrual regulation, is not noticed in this time frame, it may be beneficial to contact your healthcare provider to discuss whether or not a metformin prescription is providing the benefits to aid in managing PCOS.

 Weight loss

-If you are adhering to your medication regimen, and you do not see a slight weight loss after a few months, contact your healthcare provider.
-He or she may make some changes to your regimen—or, if you have elevated blood sugar, there is a possibility that he or she may recommend that you keep taking metformin even if you do not lose weight, for its benefits on blood sugar control.
+Metformin is sometimes prescribed off-label (for a non-FDA-approved use) for weight loss.
+If you are adhering to your medication regimen, following the lifestyle changes recommended by your healthcare provider, and do not see a slight weight loss after a few months, contact your healthcare provider.
+They may make some changes to your regimen, or, if you have elevated blood sugar, they may recommend that you keep taking metformin even if you do not lose weight, for its benefits on blood sugar control.

 What to do if metformin is not working

-If a person suspects that metformin is not working, contacting a healthcare provider or a healthcare team for medical advice should be the first step taken.
-It is important to understand that metformin begins to work once it builds up in the body, and desired results may not be noticeable right away.
-Some adverse effects such as chest pain or rash may be severe.
-Call a doctor right away or seek emergency care if any of these signs are encountered.
-If a doctor determines that metformin is not working, a new medication regimen may be initiated.
-There are many prescription medications that can replace or work alongside metformin.
+If a person suspects that metformin is not working, contacting a healthcare provider for medical advice should be the first step.
+It is important to understand that metformin may take some time to work, and desired results may not be noticeable right away.
+Some adverse effects, such as chest pain or rash, may be severe.
+Call a healthcare provider right away or seek emergency care if any of these signs are encountered.
+A new medication regimen may be initiated if a doctor determines that metformin is not working.
+Many prescription medications can replace or work alongside metformin—many people need to take more than one medicine for blood sugar control.

 Alternatives to metformin

 Metformin is in a drug class called biguanides.
 Biguanides help reduce the amount of sugar the liver makes while improving insulin sensitivity, which helps reduce high blood sugar.
-Synjardy, Invokamet, and Trijardy XR (empagliflozin-linagliptin-metformin), are common combination drugs in this class that contain metformin as an ingredient and are also used for the treatment of Type 2 diabetes.
+Synjardy, Invokamet, and Trijardy XR are common combination drugs that contain metformin as an ingredient (along with other drugs from different classes) and are also used for treating Type 2 diabetes.
 Medication for Type 2 diabetes is usually accompanied by dietary and lifestyle/exercise changes, which you can discuss with your healthcare provider.
-Other drug classes have proven beneficial including:
+Other drug classes have proven beneficial, including:

 1. SGLT2 inhibitors